D-side/skillforest/README.md

 * **Leave choices.** If hitting a particular level opens up multiple learning possibilities, leave choice to the user.
   - This is particularly different from learning "by the book" in the order imposed "by the book" and allows the user to keep learning even if he's stuck in a certain direction.
 He can just choose a different one and come back later.
   - "A Well-Grounded Rubyist" by David Black discusses topics about Ruby in breadth-first order; it's mentioned in the book itself; this is a case when a piece of knowledge being a book may be a limiting factor (an exaggeration, perhaps)
-* **Stay on-topic.** If learning one technology requires to learn another one, consider extracting it into a separate skillforest.
+* **Stay on-topic.** If learning one technology requires to learn another one, consider extracting it into a separate skilltree.
-  - Using a skillforest maintained by a 3rd party may be a good idea, it could open new horizons even for the maintainer of related skillforest!
+  - Using a skilltree maintained by a 3rd party may be a good idea, it could open new horizons even for the maintainer of related skilltree!
-  - A skillforest for that separate technology might be needed for some other technology.
+  - A skilltree for that separate technology might be needed for some other technology.
 Like, Ruby shouldn't be **embedded** into Rails, since...
 Well, Chef uses Ruby too.
 Calabash as well.
 And many others!

 ## Uses